Pacific Southwest Airlines Flight 182: Prelude

+Accident

 On the morning of September 25, 1978, Pacific Southwest Airlines Flight 182 departed Sacramento for San Diego via Los Angeles.
-The seven-person, San Diego-based crew consisted of Captain James E. "Jim" McFeron (42); First Officer Robert E. "Bob" Fox (38); Flight Engineer Martin J. Wahne (44); and four flight attendants.
-The flight from Sacramento to Los Angeles was uneventful.
-At 8:34 am, Flight 182 departed Los Angeles.
-First Officer Fox was the pilot flying.
-There were 128 passengers on board including 29 PSA employees.
-The weather in San Diego that morning was sunny and clear with 10 mi of visibility.
+The seven-person, San Diego–based crew consisted of Captain James E. "Jim" McFeron (42) with 17 years' service at PSA; First Officer Robert E. "Bob" Fox (38) with 9 years' service; Flight Engineer Martin J. Wahne (44) with 11 years' service; and four cabin crew including Purser Karen Borzewski (29) with 10 years' service, Flight Attendants Deborah McCarthy (29) with 9 years' service, Dee Young (26) with 5 years' service, and Kate Fons (20) with 3 months' service.
+Captain McFeron, a veteran pilot with PSA, had accumulated a total of 14,382 flight hours, including 10,482 hours on the 727.
+First Officer Fox had a total of 10,049 flight hours, including 5,800 hours on the 727.
+Flight Engineer Wahne had a total of 10,800 flying hours, with 6,587 hours in the 727.
+The flight from Sacramento to Los Angeles was uneventful; at 8:34 am PDT, Flight 182 departed Los Angeles, with First Officer Fox as the pilot flying.
+There were 128 passengers on board, including 29 PSA employees; the weather in San Diego that Monday morning was sunny and clear with 10 mi of visibility.

-At 8:59 am, the PSA crew was alerted by the approach controller about a small Cessna 172 Skyhawk aircraft nearby.
+At 8:59 am, the PSA crew was alerted by the approach controller about a small Cessna 172 aircraft nearby.
 The Cessna was being flown by two licensed pilots.
-One was Martin Kazy Jr., 32, who possessed single-engine, multiengine, and instrument flight ratings, as well as a commercial certificate and an instrument flight instructor certificate.
+One was Martin Kazy Jr., 32, who possessed single-engine, multi-engine, and instrument flight ratings, as well as a commercial certificate and an instrument flight instructor certificate.
 He had flown a total of 5,137 hours.
-The other, David Boswell, 35, a U.S. Marine Corps sergeant, possessed single-engine and multiengine ratings and a commercial certificate.
-He had flown 407 hours at the time of the accident, and was practicing instrument landing system approaches under the instruction of Kazy in pursuit of his instrument rating.
-They had departed from Montgomery Field and were navigating under visual flight rules, which did not require the filing of a flight plan.
+The other, David Boswell, 35, a U.S. Marine Corps sergeant, possessed single-engine and multi-engine ratings and a commercial certificate.
+He had flown 407 hours at the time of the accident, and was practicing instrument landing system approaches under the instruction of Kazy in pursuit of his instrument flight rules (IFR) rating.
+They had departed from Montgomery Field and were navigating under visual flight rules (VFR), which did not require the filing of a flight plan.
 Boswell was wearing a "hood" to limit his field of vision straight ahead to the cockpit panel, much like an oversized sun visor with vertical panels to block peripheral vision, which is normal in IFR training.
-At the time of the collision, the Cessna was on the missed approach (in visual meteorological conditions) from San Diego airport's (also known as Lindbergh Field) Runway 9, heading east and climbing.
+At the time of the collision, the Cessna was on the missed approach (in VFR conditions) from San Diego airport's (also known as Lindbergh Field) Runway 9, heading east and climbing.
 The Cessna was in communication with San Diego approach control.